WilsonSayresLab/PopInf/README.md

 `"vcf_unknown_set_suffix": ` Add the part of the name of the unknown VCF files that comes after the chr number.
 For example, if the unknown VCF file for chromosome 1 is named `chr1_unknown_panel.vcf.gz` then you would add `"_unknown_panel.vcf.gz"` to the config file.

 `"chromosome": ` You may leave it as is, unless you do not want to analyze all chromosomes.
-PopInf has an option to analyze the X chromosome (separately from the autosomes) so the X chromosome is added here.
-If you are not interested in analyzing the X chromosome, just remove "X".
+PopInf has an option to analyze the X chromosome (separately from the autosomes) so the X chromosome is not added here.
+If you are interested in analyzing the X chromosome, see below.

-Specify the biological sex you would like to analyze after `"biological_sex_autosomes": `.
-The following biological sexes could be specified: `"both"`, `"male"`, or `"female"`.
-Make sure that this is in quotes (like in the above example). --Anagha, I don't think this is needed here or in the snakefile.
-If the user just wants to analyze females, for example, they could just input an only females vcf into PopInf.
-Also I looked through the snakefile and `biological_sex_autosomes` and `{bio_sex}` are never actually used to do anything in any of the `shell:` commands in any of the rules.
-Please remove this paragraph once you address this comment.

 ### Additional information to provide if analyzing the X chromosome
-`"ref_path_chrX": ` Add the full path to and name of the reference genome file for the X chromosome. --Anagha, I don't understand why there are two different ref path options.
-Regardelss if we are analyzing the X chromosome or autosomes, the reference file should be the same.
-Can you change this in the config file and snakefile then remove this paragraph?

 `"vcf_ref_panel_path_X": ` Add the full path to the zipped reference panel VCF file for the X chromosome.
 Make sure the path has "/" at the end.

 `"vcf_ref_panel_file": ` Add the full name of the zipped reference panel VCF file for the X chromosome.